Rookfighter/least-squares-cpp/README.md

 git submodule update --init --recursive
 ```

-Then the library can be built using the CMake build system by running
+Then build the library with CMake by running

 ```bash
 cd <path-to-repo>